Add Your Heading Text Here

 Bing is a search engine that has a very sophisticated IP/bot detection system.
 If you want to scrape Bing at scale then scraping it just like we did above will not work.

 Let’s understand how you can scrape Bing with Scrapingdog with the free pack.
-In the free pack, you get 1000 free API calls.
+In the free pack, you get 1000 free API calls and can scrape 200 bing results.
+Each call costs you 5 credits.

 Once you sign up you will get an API key on the dashboard.
 You can use the same code above but in place of the target_url use the Scrapingdog API.